b3nab/deckpad/README.md

 ### CONTRIBUTE

-If you are a developer and you know javascript and nodejs you can came on board!
+If you are a developer and you know javascript and nodejs you can came on "board"!
 Feel free to submit any Pull Request/Issue/or any other kind of contribution you want to submit.
 Really apprecciate!